 The entities within the Group determine the functional currency based on economic substance of underlying circumstances relevant to each entity within the Group.
 The determination of functional currency was based on the primary economic environment in which each of the entities generates and expends cash.
-The Parent Company's and LOGPOCOR's functional currency is the US Dollar while the functional currency of OMWI and OLC is Philippine Peso.
+The Parent Company and LOGPOCOR's functional currency is the US Dollar while the functional currency of OMWI and OLC is Philippine Peso.

-As at December 31, 2017 and 2016, the Group's cumulative translation adjustment amounted to \$0.58 million and \$0.43 million, respectively.
+As at December 31, 2018 and 2017, the Group's cumulative translation adjustment amounted to \$0.59 million and \$0.58 million, respectively.